Underground mine fires in Centralia, USA

 Centralia warning sign (Photo by pquijal)

 Centralia, Pennsylvania was never a large community, but it was once a lively and industrial place.
-At its peak in 1960 the coal mining town was home to 2,761 people, but today almost everybody is gone.
+At its peak in 1960 the coal mining town was home to 2,761 people, but today almost everybody is gone and no home advisor would ever suggest moving there.
+However, a home advisor, government buyout and toxic gas seeping from the ground isn't enough to get some stubborn residents to move.
+As of October 2013, there are still 7 residents remaining in the town.
+Of course, even if a home advisor tried to suggest you move to Centralia, you'd be out of luck as all of the buildings have been condemned and the land has been owned by the state since 1992.
 The series of events which led to the community’s demise began about forty-eight years ago.

 What happened in Centralia?